TusharThapliyal/Automate-ssh-configuration/README.md

 ## provisioner "local-exec"
 local-exec is used to run commands on your local machiner after ``terraform apply`` command is used.

- command =templaterfile() will lok for the file specified and run commands in that file.
+ command =templaterfile() will look for the file specified and run commands in that file.

 In this code, local-exec will run a ``mac-ssh-config.tpl`` file containing necessary code to create a local ssh development environment.